HHassig/cash-register/README.md

 - An **item** on "buy 1 get 1" promo is doubled on cart-add while price is kept the same
   - If a **user** knows of the promo and desired amount, **user** has to submit half the amount, which is an easy error to make and not **user** friendly
   - Since a **user** cannot edit the cart, this is an issue
+- As the inventory grows, the ability to search for an both items and promotions will be necessary

 <p align="right">(<a href="#readme-top">back to top</a>)</p>